August Gottlieb Spangenberg

-August Gottlieb Spangenberg (15 July 1704 – 18 September 1792) was a German theologian and minister, and a bishop of the Moravian Church.
-As successor of Count Nicolaus Zinzendorf, he helped develop international missions and stabilized the theology and organization of the German Moravian Church.
+August Gottlieb Spangenberg (15 July 1704 – 18 September 1792) was a German theologian, minister, and bishop of the Moravian Church.
+As successor to Nicolaus Zinzendorf as bishop of the Moravian Church, he helped develop and lead international Moravian missions in colonial-era Province of Pennsylvania and stabilized Moravian theology and organization.

 Early life and education

-Spangenberg was born in Klettenberg, now a part of Hohenstein, Thuringia, where his father, Georg Spangenberg, was the pastor and ecclesiastical inspector.
-Left an orphan at the early age of thirteen, the young Spangenberg attended the gymnasium (secondary school) at Ilfeld.
-In 1722, he entered the University of Jena to study law.
-J. F. Buddeus, a professor, took him into his family and arranged a scholarship.
+Spangenberg was born on 15 July 1704, in Klettenberg, Holy Roman Empire, in present-day Hohenstein, Thuringia, Germany.
+His father, Georg Spangenberg, was a pastor and ecclesiastical inspector.
+At age 13, Spangenberg left an orphanage to attend the secondary school in Ilfeld.

+In 1722, he entered the University of Jena, where he studied law.
+Johann Franz Buddeus, a professor, took him into his family and arranged a scholarship.
 Spangenberg soon abandoned law for theology, obtaining his degree in 1726 and began to giving free lectures on theology.